twitchax/rtz/README.md

   * `web = ["full"]`: enables the `serve` subcommand, which starts a Rocket web server that can respond to time zone requests.
 * Other Considerations:
   * `wasm` / `wasi` builds currently do not play nice with `reqwest` and `zip`, so the `wasm` / `wasi` builds require the `self-contained` feature.

+## Data Updates

+The last updates were made 2024.08.08.
+The data sources on that date were as follows:
+* [OSM Admin Data](https://planet.openstreetmap.org/pbf/planet-latest.osm.pbf).
+This data is downloaded from the OSM planet file, and is then [processed](https://github.com/AndGem/osm_extract_polygon) to extract the administrative boundaries.
+* [OSM TZ Data](https://github.com/evansiroky/timezone-boundary-builder/releases/download/2024a/timezones-with-oceans.geojson.zip).
+This data is downloaded from the latest generated release of the timezone boundary builder, and is processed automatically by this code.
+* [NED TZ Data](https://raw.githubusercontent.com/nvkelso/natural-earth-vector/master/geojson/ne_10m_time_zones.geojson).
+This data us downloaded from the `master` branch of the NED vector repository, and is processed automatically by this code.

 ## Performance